 Blood alcohol content, or BAC, is a measurement of the percentage of alcohol that’s in your bloodstream after you’ve been drinking.
 As your BAC increases, so does the level of alcohol-related impairment you will experience.

-Does the type of alcohol (i.e., beer vs. wine) impact the BAC?
+Does the type of alcohol (i.e., beer vs. wine) matter?

 No. A drink is a drink whether it is beer, wine, or hard liquor.